rcply/rcply.github.io/local_fasta_search.md

-# How to search a sequence database from the command line
+# Searching a sequence database from the command line

 How do you search a set of sequences that you have put together - for instance, a new transcriptome, or a collection of proteins from recently sequenced genomes that are not yet available in one of the big repositories?
 What if you've just read an exciting genome paper and want to find homologs of particular genes that you're interested in?
 This section is an introduction to how to do this from the unix command line - that is, from within a terminal application.
 I assume some basic familiarity with Unix, its commands and filesystem (how to move around between directories, move files, write files, redirection etc.)